VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 • Foliar Herbicide Treatment

-• Foliar applications target actively growing vegetation using water-based carriers and calibrated spray equipment.
+• Foliar applications target actively growing weeds, brush, vines, and woody vegetation using calibrated spray equipment and water-based carriers.

 Roadside fence line with maintained vegetation strip demonstrating controlled herbicide application and regulatory compliant right of way management

-VegClear technicians operate under defined application standards to maintain control, compliance, and consistency across right of way programs:
+VegClear technicians operate under defined application standards to maintain consistent vegetation control while meeting regulatory and environmental requirements.

-• Herbicide selection is based on vegetation type, soil conditions, proximity to water, and regulatory constraints
+• Herbicide selection is based on target vegetation, site conditions, soil characteristics, proximity to water, and applicable use restrictions

-• Applications are performed by licensed herbicide applicators in accordance with state requirements
+• Applications are performed by licensed herbicide applicators in accordance with state and federal requirements

-• All work follows label directions, Safety Data Sheets, and applicable federal, state, and municipal regulations
+• All work follows herbicide label directions, Safety Data Sheets, and applicable agency standards

-• Buffer zones are maintained near waterways, wetlands, drainage structures, and other sensitive areas
+• Buffer requirements and site-specific precautions are observed near waterways, wetlands, drainage features, and other sensitive areas

-• Foliar Applications: Applied during active growth to control grasses, brush, and vines through direct contact and systemic uptake
+• Foliar Applications: Applied during active growth to control weeds, brush, vines, and woody vegetation through direct contact and systemic uptake.

 • Bare Ground Control: Used around guardrails, equipment pads, gravel areas, and industrial zones where vegetation-free conditions are required

-• Pre-emergence Programs: Applied to reduce germination and breakthrough along shoulders, seams, and disturbed ground
+• Pre-emergent Programs: Used to reduce germination and breakthrough growth along shoulders, drainage corridors, gravel roads, utility access routes, and other managed areas.

-• Post-emergence Programs: Target existing vegetation and regrowth between mechanical cycles
+• Post-emergence Programs: Target existing vegetation and seasonal regrowth between mowing, trimming, and mechanical maintenance cycles.

-Application timing, wind conditions, droplet size, and nozzle selection are controlled to limit drift and maintain effective coverage.
+Application timing, wind conditions, spray pressure, droplet size, and nozzle selection are managed to maintain accurate herbicide placement and minimize off-target movement.

 Roadside, Median, and Corridor Management